binford2k/content-and-tooling-team/content/blog/updates/2022-12-16-status-update.md

 Finally, Christmas and our Winter Holidays are already around the corner, with only one more week to go.
 With the prospect of a nice winter break with our families in our minds, we have been busy working to ensure that we are ready for what's to come next year.

+## Apache
+We are happy to announce that as of December the 15th the Apache module has dropped support for Apache 2.2.
+This has been along time coming and something that many in the team our excited about.
+Thank you to [Ekohl][Ekohl] for getting this work done, getting the PR up and finished before we'd even had a change to begin the work ourselves.
+Also included in this major release is the removal of the long deprecated a2mod types/providers, with the PR for this put up by the amazing [Bastelfreak][Bastelfreak].
+Between the two of them this has resulted in the removal of over 1800 lines of outdated and unnecessary code from the module, a lovely gift for the end of the year.

 ## Kubernetes
 Our Kubernetes module experienced a setback recently as we tried to implement some a codebase hardening update in it that did not work as intended.
 However, thanks to [chelnak][chelnak] and the community's involvement, we are happy to announce that Kubernetes is back in a healthy state and freshly released in the forge.
 We would like to give a big shout out to [deric][deric] and his amazing work for helping us get this release out of the door.